Blood and Milk: Need and the Mysteries of Birth and Initiation

 In therapy, when a patient involuntarily covers their mouth while talking, it usually ‘tells’ us that the patient is hiding a truth, or telling half the story, or concealing how they feel, or are ashamed, or fearful to say what is really in their hearts.
 Should we say that the masked actors out in the world are concealing their fear, ashamed of who they have become, anxious about articulating the violence or helplessness they feel?

 Blood and milk.
 The stuff of birth, where both are present and necessary.
-Dependant, like an infant, when others must take care of our every need.
+Dependent, like an infant, when others must take care of our every need.
 This is what the moment of initiation feels like.
 Confused, inauthentic and needy.
 Unable to find the words, and not yet ready to speak about what matters.
 And if you cannot surrender gracefully, then the moment is missed.
 Then the initiation passes overhead like a great stork, flying north for the summer, carrying that new soul to another rooftop.

 This inferiority is not ‘the shadow’ of popular psychology.
 That would be too easy, and also allow us to feel proud at how humble we are.
 We would rather feel the sting of our defensive arrogance, the horror we have become to ourselves, our blindness when we look deep into the bowl.
-The unlived parts that are dissapointed and stuck, and the unloved ones, including ourselves, when we lacked the courage to say ‘I love you’.
+The unlived parts that are disappointed and stuck, and the unloved ones, including ourselves, when we lacked the courage to say ‘I love you’.